Stochastic Mechanical Systems & Automation Laboratory

 sakj@mech.upatras.gr

 John S. Sakellariou received the Diploma in Mechanical Engineering in 1999 and the Ph.D. degree in Mechanical Engineering in 2005 from the University of Patras, Greece.
-He currently is a faculty member of the Mechanical and Aeronautical Engineering department at the University of Patras, Greece and a member of the Stochastic Mechanical Systems and Automation Laboratory.
-He is teaching courses on systems theory, stochastic systems, modern control, flight control, mechatronics, structural health monitoring, machine diagnostics and prognostics, electric circuits and control in robotics.
-He has also served on the faculty of the Department of Mechanical Engineering of the University of Thessaly, Thessaly, Greece (2007) and on the faculty of the Department of Financial and Management Engineering of the University of the Aegean, Chios, Greece (2006-2008).
-Dr. Sakellariou was a collaborator of the Industrial Systems Institute (I.S.I.) in Greece (2006-2008) and worked also as a Mechanical Engineer in the Research & Development department of N. Maniatopoulos S.A.
+He is currently a faculty member of the Mechanical and Aeronautical Engineering department at the University of Patras, Greece, and leads the Stochastic Mechanical Systems and Automation (SMSA) Laboratory.
+He teaches courses in systems theory, stochastic systems, modern control, flight control, mechatronics, structural health monitoring, machine diagnostics and prognostics, electric circuits and control in robotics.
+He has also served on the faculty of the Department of Mechanical Engineering of the University of Thessaly, Thessaly, Greece (2007), and the Department of Financial and Management Engineering of the University of the Aegean, Chios, Greece (2006-2008).
+Dr. Sakellariou was a collaborator of the Industrial Systems Institute (I.S.I.) in Greece (2006-2008), and has also worked as a Mechanical Engineer in the Research & Development department of N. Maniatopoulos S.A.
 (Ideal Bikes) bicycle manufacturing company (2008 – 2011) and earlier in Papastratos S.A. tobacco industry (affiliate of Philip Morris in Greece).

 Stochastic Mechanical Systems & Automation Laboratory